intel-unesp-mcp/infieri2019-session1/README.md

 then compile and run example codes based on shared-memory parallelism with OpenMP and Cilk Plus and distributed-memory parallelism with MPI.
-They will also work on MPI application examples that should be executed simultaneously on the Xeon processors and the Xeon Phi coprocessors, explore the use of Intel Math Kernel Library (MKL), and develop insights on tuning parallel applications.
+They will also work on MPI application examples that should be executed simultaneously on the Xeon processors and the Xeon Phi™ coprocessors, explore the use of Intel Math Kernel Library (MKL), and develop insights on tuning parallel applications.